International field positions salary & benefits package

 You will either be provided with accommodation in an Action Against Hunger approved residence for the duration of your assignment or a fixed accommodation allowance as a contribution towards your accommodation costs.

-Action Against Hunger will fly you from your home to your place of assignment & then back home at the end of your contract.
-If you extend your assignment more than 3 months after completing a 12 month contract you’ll receive a return ticket home for your annual vacation.
+Action Against Hunger will fly you from your home to your place of assignment & then back home at the end of your assignment.
+If you extend your assignment more than 3 months after completing a 12-month contract you’ll receive a return ticket home for your annual vacation.

 Health & other insurances

 Action Against Hunger will provide you with medical, dental, vision & medical evacuation insurance while you’re on assignment.
-You will also be covered for accidental death & dismemberment insurance.
-Additional insurances (short-term disability, long-term disability & life insurance) are offered for long-term employees.
+You will also be covered for accidental death & dismemberment insurance while additional insurances (short-term disability, long-term disability & life insurance) are offered for long-term employees.

-If you have up to 5 children Action Against Hunger offers a monthly child allowance as a contribution towards the cost of providing for them, irrespective of whether your children will reside with you in the field or in your home country.
+We will offer a monthly child allowance for 5 children (18 years and below) as a contribution towards the cost of providing for them, irrespective of whether your children will reside with you in the field or in your home country.

 Break allowance & flights